hydraulic-institute/edb/readme.md

 - Login with `erdb@gladetech.net`

 #### Phase 2 Information
-The `pumps.org` subdomain is `edl.pumps.org`.
+The `pumps.org` subdomain was `edl.pumps.org`.
 As of the Phase 2 release (7/2024), this has been changed to `datatool.pumps.org`.
 Because of this change, all `edl.pumps.org` endpoints needed to be redirected to `datatool.pumps.org`.

 Changes were made to the `pumps.org` domain on NetworkSolutions.
 Both `edl.pumps.org` and `datatool.pumps.org` have DNS CNAME records pointing to `edl-prod.netlify.app` (see below).